HliasOuzounis/Ai-Guess-the-elo/README.md

 ## Conclusions
 Wow, chess is a very complex game, who would have thought!

-It seems the models were able to somewhat understand what it means to play at a higher level, but the training dataset was small and the models not deep enough to truly grasp the level of a player based on their moves.
+It seems the models were able to somewhat understand what it means to play at a higher level, but the training dataset was small considering the amount of ches games and the models not deep enough to perfectly grasp the level of a player based on their moves.
 It's also true that a players strength is difficult to measure based on just one game as the level of play has a lot of variance.
 Despite that, the accuracy that was achieved was satisfactory.

-But, it's safe to say that an experienced chess player/coach would propably make more accurate predictions than these models.
+But it's safe to say that an experienced chess player/coach would propably make more accurate predictions than these models.
 Still, it was a fun project and a learning experience.